MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapflyout-class.md

 ---
-title: "MapFlyout Class | Microsoft Docs" ms.author: "pablocan"
+title: MapFlyout Class | Microsoft Docs
+description: Describes the MapFlyout class for Android and iOS and provides the class' properties, methods, and additional references. ms.author: pablocan
 ---

 # MapFlyout Class